IndivisibleAbroad/indivisibleabroad.github.io/README.md

-# indivisibleabroad.github.io
+# Indivisible Abroad
-Information for Americans living abroad who want their elected representatives back home to hear us
+Information for Americans living abroad who won't be ignored by their elected representatives any longer